Skip to main content

 Technical Analysis

-CVE-2026-24641 is a denial of service vulnerability identified in Fortinet's FortiWeb web application firewall product, affecting versions 7.0.0 through 8.0.2.
-The root cause is a NULL Pointer Dereference (CWE-476) within the HTTP daemon component, which can be triggered by an authenticated attacker sending specially crafted HTTP requests.
-When exploited, this vulnerability causes the HTTP daemon process to crash, resulting in a denial of service condition that disrupts web application firewall functionality and potentially impacts protected web services.
-The vulnerability requires the attacker to have valid authentication credentials, but no additional user interaction is necessary.
-The CVSS v3.1 base score is 2.5, reflecting low severity due to the limited impact scope (availability only), the need for authentication, and the absence of confidentiality or integrity compromise.
+CVE-2026-24641 is a denial of service vulnerability identified in Fortinet FortiWeb, a web application firewall product, affecting versions 7.0.0 through 8.0.2.
+The root cause is a NULL Pointer Dereference (CWE-476) in the HTTP daemon component, which can be triggered by an authenticated attacker sending specially crafted HTTP requests.
+This vulnerability causes the HTTP daemon to crash, resulting in denial of service conditions that disrupt web application protection and availability.
+The attack requires the attacker to have authenticated access with high privileges (PR:H) but does not require user interaction (UI:N).
+The CVSS v3.1 base score is 2.5, indicating low severity, primarily due to the requirement for authentication and limited impact scope (no confidentiality or integrity impact, only availability).
 No public exploits or active exploitation have been reported to date.
-FortiWeb is widely used in enterprise environments for web application security, so the vulnerability could impact organizations relying on these versions for critical web protection.
-The issue highlights the importance of robust input validation and error handling in network-facing services to prevent service disruption.
+The vulnerability affects multiple FortiWeb versions, including 7.0.x, 7.2.x, 7.4.x, 7.6.x, and 8.0.x, which are commonly deployed in enterprise environments for web application security.
+The flaw could be leveraged by malicious insiders or compromised administrators to disrupt service, potentially impacting business continuity and security monitoring capabilities.
+Fortinet is expected to release patches to address this issue, and users should monitor official advisories for updates.

 Potential Impact